jeremypulcifer/climate/README.md

-# climate
+# Climate Finder
-Portfolio Project that allows a user to discover cities that have similar climate properties as the city passed in.
+Portfolio project that allows a user to discover cities similar in climate.\
+jkhgkjhg